instill-ai/console/apps/console/src/components/README.md

 We are using airbyte potocol to control our destination connectors, they are using quite complicated yaml to generate their form.
 They generate all the whole formik component by digesting the JsonSchema ([ServiceForm](https://github.com/airbytehq/airbyte/blob/8076b56f3718d6fe054b660a838f2c1c6890ffc2/airbyte-webapp/src/views/Connector/ServiceForm/ServiceForm.tsx)).
 In my opinion this is not flexible and our form's structure is much complicated than airbyte due to we have the pipeline concept on top of their connection.

 The solution will be cell-design in normal formik's form's flow.
-Take `CreatePipelineForm` for example, We have a giant formik form that hold the full state of the flow, each step have its own logic and upon finish the step, they will fill in the value into formik state and call it the day.
+Take `CreatePipelineForm` for example, We have a giant formik form that holds the full state of the flow, each step has its own logic and upon finish the step, they will fill in the value into formik state and call it a day.
 Here comes a problem, if we want to validate at the end of the flow, we have to write a giant validation schema to validate every possibility when create the model or the destination connector.
 This is appearantly not ideal.
 Below are the proposal for better implementation.

 - We should trust the validation of every step and not validate at the end of the flow.
 - We will have a flag for every step's validation like `validModel`, at the end of the flow, it only needs to check the value of this kind of flag.